JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 Additionally MultilayerGraphs.jl features multilayer-specific methods and metrics including the global clustering coefficient, the overlay clustering coefficient, the multilayer eigenvector centrality, the multilayer modularity and the Von Neumann entropy.

+Finally, MultilayerGraphs.jl has been integrated within the [JuliaDynamics](https://github.com/JuliaDynamics) ecosystem so that any `Multilayer(Di)Graph` can be utilised as an argument to the `GraphSpace` constructor in Agents.jl [@Datseris2022].

 # Statement of Need

 Multiple theoretical frameworks have been proposed to formally subsume all instances of multilayer graphs [@DeDomenico2013; @Kivela2014; @Boccaletti2014; @Lee2015; @Aleta2019; @Bianconi2018; @Cozzo2018; @Artime2022; @DeDomenico2022].